Andreagit97/BPF-perftool/README.md

 * `libaudit`
 * `cmake`
 * `bpftool`
-* `redis-benchmark` if you want to run the `redis` test.
+* `redis-benchmark` if you want to run the `redis` test, you need a version greater or equal then `7.0.5`.
 You need also the redis-server up and running.
 * kernel version `>=4.17` (we use raw tracepoints).
 If you want to use the modern BPF probe and compile it with success you need a kernel `>=5.8`

 This is how to install the required dependencies for an Ubuntu 22.04 machine: